eclab/grains/README.md

 ## NEW: Trajectory

 A vector synthesizer similar to VS: but with four fixed waves (Sine, Saw, Square, Noise, with optional silence).
-The point of Trajectory is that these waves can be arranged to have many fewer aliasing issues than the waves in VS.
+This is much more limited than VS, but the advantage is that these waves can be arranged to have many fewer aliasing issues than the waves in VS.

 Status: Working.
 Also works great with AE's JOYSTICK.